 Subfilters

-When adding filters to your search you can add additional sub-filters.
-For example, if you want to filter products by specific Files (main filter), and also limit those files to a certain type — such as only Image Files — you'll need to apply a sub-filter within the main filter.
-This sub-filter refines the main filter criteria to include only the desired File types.
+Additional sub-filters can be added when creating filters.
+For example, to filter products by specific Files (main filter) and limit those files to a certain type—such as only Image Files—a sub-filter within the main filter is needed.
+This sub-filter refines the main filter criteria to include only the desired file types.

 Subfilters

-The modal window will close and the main filter will be shown as on the picture below:
+The modal window will close and the main filter will be shown as below:

 Subfilters

-When using select all results option, all additional data that fit the filters will be automatically added if you reuse this filtering.
+When using select all results option, all additional data that fit the filters will be automatically added if the filtering is reused.

-For all entities there is additional panel where you can search and filter records by Link or Link Multiple fields.
+For all entities there is an additional panel where records can be searched and filtered by Link or Link Multiple fields.
 For example, for the Product entity, these can be Categories, Brands, Classifications, Catalogs, etc.

 Hierarchy options

-User can see the entity by its hierarchy, as a tree.
-Press arrows to proceed down by hierarchy and Show more to get more records to see.
-Selecting a record here is opens details menu.
-In the details menu hierarchy panel shows the way to the record.
-If you are showing by, for example, category - it will show you the category the product is in.
-If there is no such it will show you the general tree.
+The entity can be viewed by its hierarchy, as a tree.
+Press arrows to proceed down by hierarchy and Show more to see more records.
+Selecting a record opens the details menu.
+In the details menu, the hierarchy panel shows the path to the record.
+If viewing by category, for example, it will show the category the product is in.
+If there is no such category, it will show the general tree.

 Hierarchy panel

-If you select the same entity in the left panel as the page you're on, you'll see the "Apply main search and filter" toggle below the search.
+If the same entity is selected in the left panel as the page being viewed, the "Apply main search and filter" toggle appears below the search.
 It is enabled by default.
-Unset the toggle if you don't want the main filter and search to apply to the record list in the left sidebar.
+Disabling the toggle prevents the main filter and search from applying to the record list in the left sidebar.
 If the toggle is enabled, the text search in the left sidebar will be applied in addition to the main filter.

 Search in the tree panel